1031-Systems/1031_Delivery/README.md

 <!-- john Fri Dec 17 17:35:16 PDT 2023 -->
-# Animatronics
+# 1031_Delivery

 This repo contains code and scripts for working with robotic control data for animatronics.
-It is designed to work with board designs created by Bill Douglas and available for download with this repo at [Pico/Hardware](Pico/Hardware/).
+It is designed to work with board designs created by Bill Douglas and available right here in this repo under Pico/Hardware.
+Read the README there for details on getting the boards fabbed.

 This codebase contains an application, Hauntimator, for creating control channel data for directing the animatronics and code for